Read Time: 8 minutes

 A group of scientists from Naples, Italy, recently tested whether common solids could trap CO2 under post-combustion conditions.
 CO2 sticks to some solid materials, called sorbents.
 The group hypothesized solid sorbents could efficiently capture carbon from combustion, since they have a high capacity for CO2 and don’t trap many other substances.
 Solid sorbents are also cheaper and easier to handle than liquid solvents, making them more practical for industrial applications.

-They tested two low-cost, non-toxic solids: calcium hydroxide and lithium hydroxide.
+They tested 2 low-cost, non-toxic solids: calcium hydroxide and lithium hydroxide.
 Both of these chemicals have previously been used to absorb CO2 in other types of gas purification systems.
 Calcium hydroxide, or soda lime, is used to remove CO2 from industrial exhaust at high temperatures (800-1000°C, or 1500-1800°F), while space shuttle and submarine life support systems use lithium hydroxide to remove CO2 from the air at low temperatures (20-25°C, or 70-80°F).

 The team placed pellets or crushed powders of each sorbent in a vertical glass cylinder, with fiberglass plugs at either end to keep the solids in place.
 They passed a steady stream of gas through the column and sorbents inside.
 The gas stream contained either pure CO2 or a mixture of gasses designed to mimic the output of an internal combustion engine.
 The gas mixture contained CO2 plus other greenhouse gasses like water vapor, nitric oxide (NO), and sulfur dioxide (SO2).